Akomal/ETL-Pipeline-using-Python-PySpark-Airflow-and-GCP/README.md

 - Eurovision songs data from kaggle is ingested to GCS bucket using python.
 - Data is then transformed to perform data cleaning operations using pyspark on Dataproc cluster.
 - The transformed data is then loaded to Bigquery table for analysis.
 - The whole pipeline is orchestrated using Airflow which runs on Google Composer environment.
+When data is loaded to bigquery  dataproc cluster and all intermediate files will be deleted to save cost.

 <h2>Architectural Diagram</h2>